 You will have the pleasure and privilege to walk the path of the Incas and see the most important and most sacred place of South America, “Machu Picchu” – one of the Seven Wonders of the World.

-CAUTION: Please allow a minimum of two (02) days to acclimate before considering to begin your adventure package to Machu Picchu.
+TRIP NOTE: Please allow a minimum of two (02) days to acclimate before considering beginning your adventure package to Machu Picchu.

 |DEPARTURE/RETURN LOCATION||Your hotel in Cusco|

 Trip Details of Salkantay and classic Inca Trail to Machupicchu 7 days

 Salkantay with classic Inca Trail to Machupicchu 7 days begins picking you up at your hotel at 5:00 am.
 We will have a nutritious breakfast at “Marqocasa”, this place is where we also meet our trek leader, porters, and riders to begin our hike.